 Glasgow Airport is owned by AGS Airports Limited.
 AGS Airports is a partnership between Ferrovial and Macquarie Infrastructure and Real Assets (MIRA) established in 2014 to invest in Aberdeen, Glasgow and Southampton airports.
-In December 2014, Amanda McMillan, Managing Director of Glasgow Airport, was appointed as the CEO for AGS as a group.
+Derek Provan is the CEO for AGS Airports Ltd.

-Glasgow Airport is also a major employer and economic driver in the West of Scotland, supporting around 5,000 jobs on the airport campus alone.
+Glasgow Airport is also a major employer and economic driver in the West of Scotland, supporting thousands of jobs on the airport campus alone.

 For more information on Glasgow Airport, visit our website: www.glasgowairport.com